Applying to graduate school can seem like a daunting task. This guide is designed to make the process easier. Here is what you need to know.

 How To ApplyAdmission to the MPP program is coordinated by two offices:

-- The main admission process is coordinated by the Arts & Sciences Office of Graduate Studies and Research.
-See the main application procedures for information about the main application form, standardized testing, transcripts, and letters of recommendation.
+- The Online Application is coordinated by the Arts & Sciences Office of Graduate Studies and Research.
+See the main application procedures for general information about the online application, as well as requirements for standardized testing, official transcripts, and letters of recommendation.

 - The Public Policy Program requires supplementary information from applicants.